Sammy’s Lemon Aid

 - Eat a well balanced diet with immune enhancing foods such as garlic, vegetables and fruit

-These tips were shared with me so many years ago by Dr. Nicola Graham, and I have never forgotten them.
+Some of these tips were shared with me so many years ago by Dr. Nicola Graham, and I have never forgotten them.
 Thank you.

 Sammy’s Lemon Aid – for coughs, cold and itchy holes!